alexan1/alexan1.github.io/_posts/2019-7-2-esim google fi.md

 > A subscription costs $20 per month for unlimited calls and messaging, plus a customizable data allowance costing an additional $10 per gigabyte.

-But Google Fi is available only for Americans.
+However Google Fi is available only for Americans.

 It can be usefull for [digital nomad](https://medium.com/@panteliszirinis/project-fi-activating-internationally-and-using-it-as-a-digital-nomad-on-nexus-and-iphone-687b04f4cf32).